bradfrost/atomic-design/chapter-5.md

 ### Design system team makeup and organization
 Who are the players involved in maintaining the design system?
 What's their relationship with the rest of the organization?

-A cross-disciplinary team should be established responsible for managing, maintaining, and extending the system.
-UX designers, visual designers, content strategists, frontend developers, backend developers, product managers, and project managers all have individual perspectives that will undoubtedly shape the design system.
+**A cross-disciplinary team should be established responsible for managing, maintaining, and extending the system**.
+UX designers, visual designers, content strategists, frontend developers, backend developers, product managers, project managers, and other stakeholders all have unique perspectives that can undoubtedly shape the design system.
+Gaining these perspectives doesn't necessarily mean these disciplines.
+Often will include UX designer, visual designer, and frontend developer, and someone to manage it all.

 **At least someone must be able to provide a birds-eye view of the entire ecosystem the design system serves**.

 ### Managing change
 What's the plan of attack for managing this thing in the long-run?
 What if something changes?
-Governance.
+Creating a clear governance plan will be essential.

 ## Make It Maintainable
 A pattern library that isn't in step with the real applications it serves is a surefire way of making a design system that dies on the vine.
 The design system needs to become an an integral part of the teams' workflow, so the pattern library needs to closely match the technology (or technologies) that use the design system.
 Making updates to the design system and having those changes reflected in the pattern library should be as frictionless as possible.
 There are many ways to accomplish this, and